 Just inside the Scottish borders, our clients were looking for a large garden room extension to complete their award winning new build eco house.
 Using the same stone wall technique and zinc roof of the main house, the oak frame was designed to ensure large windows took full advantage of its south-facing position and spectacular hillside views.

-A traditional oak framed extension enhances the existing architecture of this period property in Odiham and creates a useful new garden room/conservatory with direct access to the garden.
+A traditional oak framed extension enhances the existing architecture of this period property in Odiham and creates a stunning new garden room/conservatory.
 Five Oak Projects provided the green oak frame for this build.

 Utilising a classic and very popular design to create a functional and flexible oak framed extension to this property in Hampshire, we also provided the green oak frame for this build.